Sixela33/BasedMetaCitizen/README.md

 - [ ] **Q3 2024**: Governance token and DAO implementation
 - [ ] **Q4 2024**: Advanced compliance modules and reporting

-## 📚 Documentation

-For detailed documentation, visit our [Documentation Portal](https://docs.metacitizen.io).

 ## 🤝 Contributing

+1. Fork the repository
+2. Create a feature branch
+3. Make your changes
+4. Test thoroughly
+5. Submit a pull request

 We welcome contributions!
 Please read our [Contributing Guide](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

+## 📚 Documentation

+For detailed documentation, visit our [Documentation Portal](https://docs.metacitizen.io).

 ## 📄 License